ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 ### Upgrade support for vSphere 7.0 instances
 {: #relnotes_v41-dedicated-upgrade-support-vsphere-v70}

 For VMware vCenter Server® instances with VMware vSphere® 6.5 or vSphere 6.7, in-place upgrade to vSphere 7.0 is now supported for select configurations.
-Not all hardware configurations are supported, and the upgrade cannot help you migrate from VMware NSX®-V to NSX-T or from a non-converged NSX-T topology to a converged NSX-T topology.
+Not all hardware configurations are supported, and the upgrade cannot help you migrate from VMware NSX®-V to NSX-T™ or from a non-converged NSX-T topology to a converged NSX-T topology.

 You must contact {{site.data.keyword.vmwaresolutions_short}} Support before and after you upgrade your instance.
 {:important}